Blockchain & Tokenization Regulations in India’s GIFT City

 1. Institutional Participation & Financial Infrastructure

 Several leading financial players have deployed blockchain solutions in GIFT.
 JP Morgan, Axis Bank, HDFC, ICICI, IndusInd, and Yes Bank are participating in USD Onyx transactions.
-Real estate tokenization initiatives platforms like Terazo are rolling out tokenized real estate investment products under regulatory sandbox regimes, while the new Infosys development centre emphasizes smart contracts, asset tokenization, and underlying tech.
+Platforms like Terazo are leading real estate tokenization initiatives by launching tokenized investment products under regulatory sandbox regimes.
+At the same time, Infosys’s new development centre focuses on smart contracts, asset tokenization, and the underlying technology.

 1. Key Legal & Compliance Takeaways